This blog series is a living document that is continually updated. Last updated September 2019.

 Message flow in RabbitMQ

 - The producer publishes a message to an exchange.
-When you create the exchange, you have to specify the type of it.
-The different types of exchanges are explained in detail later on.
+When creating an exchange, the type must be specified.
+This topic will be covered later on.

-- The exchange receives the message and is now responsible for the routing of the message.
-The exchange takes different message attributes into account, such as routing key, depending on the exchange type.
+- The exchange receives the message and is now responsible for routing the message.
+The exchange takes different message attributes into account, such as the routing key, depending on the exchange type.

-- Bindings have to be created from the exchange to queues.
-In this case, we see two bindings to two different queues from the exchange.
-The Exchange routes the message into the queues depending on message attributes.
+- Bindings must be created from the exchange to queues.
+In this case, there are two bindings to two different queues from the exchange.
+The exchange routes the message into the queues depending on message attributes.

 - The messages stay in the queue until they are handled by a consumer